davekilian/primer/basic/circuits.md

 title: A Basic Computer&#58; Circuits
 ---

-Modern computers are [digital circuits](https://en.wikipedia.org/wiki/Digital_electronics), which are [electric circuits](https://simple.wikipedia.org/wiki/Electrical_circuit) that are designed to operate on discrete values (in a vast majority of cases, just two: 0 and 1, binary).
+Modern computers are [digital circuits](https://en.wikipedia.org/wiki/Digital_electronics), which are [electric circuits](https://simple.wikipedia.org/wiki/Electrical_circuit) that are designed to operate on discrete values (in a vast majority of cases, just 0 and 1, i.e. binary).

-Let's start by taking a look at classical analog (non-digital) electrical circuits; this will form the basis by which we build up digital logic, calculation, and eventually, computation!
+Let's start by taking a look at classical analog (non-digital) electrical circuits; this will form the basis by which we build up digital logic, calculation, and eventually, a computer!

 ## A Metaphor for Electricity

-> Throughout this chapter, we're going to use a simple metaphor involving air pressure to explain how electricity works, especially in the context of circuits.
-We did this to simplify electricial engineering, a complex and challenging field all of its own, down to the basics you need to understand how electrical circuitry is used to build computers.
+> *In this chapter, we will use a simple metaphor involving air pressure to help explain the physics of electricity works, especially in circuits.
+Although this metaphor will work for everything we're going to do with circuits, it's not a perfect metaphor, which is why you don't usually see electrical engineers use it.
 >
-> It's important to note up front, however, that this metaphor is simple at the expense of not being quite correct, and while it'll give you the right ideas at the level of details we're going to talk about, you'll find this metaphor won't take you very far if you choose to study electrical engineering topics further on your own.
+> If you like discussion and want to learn a more correct (but somewhat more challenging) metaphor for electricity in circuits, check out TODO sometime &mdash; preferably after you finish reading this page.

 If you've ever popped a balloon or vented a pressure cooker, you've experienced the tendency of air to equalize differences in air pressure: if you provide a way for high-pressure air to move to lower pressure, it will &mdash; sometimes explosively!

+> Diagram

-High pressure air is just air where the atoms which make up the air are tightly packed, so another way of phrasing this tendence is that tightly-packed air will spread out if you give it room to.
+High pressure air is just air where the atoms which make up the air are tightly packed, so it'd be equally valid to describe this phenomenon by saying tightly-packed air will spread it out if you give it room to:

+> Diagram

 Electrons, the particles that make up electricity, do something similar: if you have a bunch of tightly-packed electrons and give them roomt to spread out, they will!
-The goal of an electrical circuit is to use this fact to move electrons in a line, through components that use the electricity to do something.
+The goal of an electrical circuit is to use this fact to move electrons in a line, through components that use the electricity to do 'something interesting.'
+To understand what that means, we have to start with the most basic component of circuitry: the line.

 ## Lines in a Circuit

 The most basic element of a circuit is a **line** (sometimes alternately called a **wire**).
-This is how we normally represent lines in a **schematic diagram**, which are diagrams we use to visualize the basic construction of an electrical circuit:
+This is how we normally represent lines in a **schematic diagram**, which are diagrams we use to visualize the overall structure of an electrical circuit:

 > A horizontal line connecting two terminals as little circles.
 Label the left terminal $(-)$ and the right terminal $(+)$.

 A line is a conduit which allows electrons to pass through it.
 Each of the two circles at the ends of the line above are called **terminals**.
 Terminals are connection points between elements of a circuit.

-In the diagram, we labeled one terminal $(-)$ to indicate that it is **negatively charged**, meaning it consists of densely-packed electrons that want room to expand; the other terminal is labeled $(+)$ to indicate that it is **positively charged**, meaning it consists of loosely-packed electrons and gives them room to expand.
-Since the line itself is a conduit for electrons, the electrons flow out from the negative terminal, where they are densely packed, expanding to fill the available space in the positive terminal.
+In the diagram, we labeled one terminal $(-)$ to indicate that it is **negatively charged**, meaning it consists of densely-packed electrons that want to expand, and will if given room; the other terminal is labeled $(+)$ to indicate that it is **positively charged**, meaning it consists of loosely-packed electrons.
+The negative terminal has densely packed electrons, and the positive terminal provides room for the to expand; the line itself is a conduit for elecrons, giving them a path to travel from the (dense) negative terminal to the (roomy) positive terminal.

 > If it seems backwards for electrons to flow from $(-)$ to $(+)$, well, it sort of is.
 >